imajus/filo-data-broker/README.md

 - Interacts with FDBRegistry smart contract storing dataset metadata and CIDs.
 - Requires EOA private key with USDFC balance and small FIL amount for gas.

+For more details, refer to the [CLI project documentation](./cli/README.md).

 ### 2. **FDBRegistry Smart Contract (On-chain Registry + NFT Factory)**

 - Each dataset is represented by its own entry in FDBRegistry.